Environment Data Management

 #### Environment variables

 Key-value pairs scoped to this environment.
 Test cases read and write them according to each variable's RO/RW permission.
-Reference them in steps with the `${ENV.KEY}` syntax.
+Reference a variable by selecting it in the step editor's data picker; for example, `baseURL` is inserted as `*|baseURL|*`.

 The table shows four columns — **NAME**, **TYPE**, **VALUE**, and **PERMISSION** — plus row actions.